AhmedOHassan/2025Fall-Team11-Project2/README.md

 It provides instant ingredient recognition, calorie estimation, allergen alerts, and dietary suggestions, all in one snap!

 ---
 ## 🚀 Our Mission
 Ordering food online is convenient, but users often don’t know what’s in their meal, especially for visually complex or homemade dishes.
-Restaurants also struggle to communicate nutritional details quickly.

-**SnapMealAI** bridges this gap with AI-powered food understanding.
+Restaurants also struggle to communicate nutritional details quickly. **SnapMealAI** bridges this gap with AI-powered food understanding.

-### 🧠 How It Works
+## 🧠 How It Works
-1. Upload or take a photo of a meal or menu.
+1. Upload a photo of a meal or menu.
-2. AI analyzes the image/text to identify ingredients.
+2. AI analyzes the image to identify ingredients.
 3. SnapMealAI estimates calories, macros, and allergens.
 4. It provides personalized recommendations, including healthier alternatives and portion suggestions.

-### 💡 Impact
+## 💡 Impact
 - **Customers:** Make informed and healthier food choices.
 - **Restaurants:** Provide nutrition transparency and build trust.
 - **Delivery Platforms/Admins:** Differentiate with AI value-added insights.
 - **Healthcare Partners:** Integrate AI-driven nutrition analysis with wellness platforms.

+ ## 🎯 Target Users
+SnapMealAI is designed for:
+- **Consumers** who want instant nutritional and allergen insights for meals and menus.
+- **Restaurants** seeking to provide transparent nutrition information to customers.
+- **Food delivery services** integrating AI-based meal analysis for added user value.
+- **Healthcare & wellness partners** who want to monitor or recommend dietary habits through AI.

 ---